Born in Les Lilas, France in 1988

 2018

-Réception, Hors Cadre en collaboration avec la Galerie Valeria Cetraro, Paris, France
+Réception, Hors Cadre in collaboration with la Galerie Valeria Cetraro, Paris, France

 2017